 2. How do I quit eating animals and never get bored?

 Replace meat-centric dishes with vegetarian options, such as tofu, beans, or tempeh.
-Taste the world over a flavorful plant-based meal with none of animal products.
+Taste the world over a flavourful plant-based meal with none of the animal products.